anjali-cy/anjali-cy/README.md

 # Hey there
-This repository serves as a technical portfolio documenting my journey in Vulnerability Assessment and Penetration Testing (VAPT) with a strong focus on offensive security.
+This repository serves as a technical portfolio documenting my journey in Vulnerability Assessment and Penetration Testing (VAPT).
 It includes structured notes, CTF writeups, published articles, professional profiles, and a breakdown of my technical skills.
-Designed as both a personal reference and a public resource, it reflects my hands-on experience in identifying, exploiting, and documenting vulnerabilities across diverse environments, attack surfaces, and real-world penetration testing scenarios.
-I hope you find something here that sharpens your understanding or gives you a foothold on a topic you're working through.
+It reflects my hands-on experience in identifying, exploiting, and documenting vulnerabilities across diverse environments, attack surfaces, and real-world penetration testing scenarios.

-~ Anjali

 ---

 # Structure